 - Agree to the interview while setting your conditions: you can prohibit the media from naming you, showing your image or using your voice.

 In case of evacuation

-If the authorities ask you to evacuate your home, your municipality will set up a service centre for disaster victims.
-You should register at the centre or indicate your place of temporary residence, for example, with family members, neighbors or friends.
+If the authorities ask you to evacuate your home, your municipality will set up for you temporary accomodation.
+You should register or indicate your place of temporary residence, for example, with family members, neighbors or friends.